tmuratc/nodejs-datapipeline/README.md

 ![Architecture Diagram](./architecture-diagram.png)

 ## Description
 This is a Node.js express app as a data pipeline backend web service.
-It will designed to response following;
+It is designed to response following;
  - Post Request will paste json logs to BigQuery table.
  - Get Request will return a summary result from BigQuery table.
  - Service is designed to have data life cycle as;